 - Stand on a chair (for flat lays)

 - Shoot along a wall (for fashion and landscape photography)

 - Set the motif in the distance.

 Reflections come in a wide variety of forms.
-Among other things, there would be water, mirrors, glasses, metals, sunglasses or lacquered objects such as original vases.
-Beside the shots you can see below the cover photo is also taken in this way!
+Among other things, there would be water, mirrors, glasses, metals, sunglasses, or lacquered objects such as original vases.
+Besides the shots you can see below the cover photo is also taken in this way!